MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 >
 > ![Sushi custom class](../Tutorial-Images/xcode_spritekit_sushi_custom_class.png)

-Run the game, you should expect to see the scene as it is in the editor.
+Run the game `CMD+R`, you should expect to see the scene as it is in the editor.

 ![Screenshot Sushi](../Tutorial-Images/screenshot_sushi_basic.png)